AkashKrDutta/AkashKrDutta-dark.github.io/_posts/2016-12-28-HTML5 gamedev.md

 **GAME CANVAS AND GAME COMPONENTS**
 Without much ado, we talk about the canvas object in the html 5 that offers to us the workplace for doing all our cool gaming stuff.
 To note is that it is a container to hold the graphics content and nothing more.
 Everything that needs to be done must be defined beforehand unlike the game engines like unity which have predefined objects like planes, spheres etc. <br>
 **Game Components**
-We can draw rectangles, circles, lines using the 2D context of canvas object ( in layman's term - drawing in the canvas holder by using its 2 Dimensional object ).We can provide colors to fill, or use gradient colors, or even load images to make animations in the 2d context of canvas object.
+We can draw rectangles, circles, lines using the 2D context of canvas object ( in layman's term - drawing in the canvas holder by using its 2 Dimensional object ).We can provide colors to fill, or use gradient colors, or even load images to make animations in the 2d context of canvas object.<br>
-_Reference Code in js-_ <br>
 {% highlight js %}
 var canvas=Document.createElement("canvas");
 document.appendChild(canvas);